Tcache [UMDCTF 2024]

 Important things to know:

-• Each bin has a maximum of 7 chunks of the same size.
+). - Each bin has a maximum of 7 chunks of the same size.

-• A bin can have chunks ranging from 24 to 1032 bytes (on a 64-bit system).
+- A bin can have chunks ranging from 24 to 1032 bytes (on a 64-bit system).

-• Each bin only has an fd pointer.
+- Each bin only has an

-• Allocating from a tcache bin takes priority over every other bin.
+pointer. - Allocating from a tcache bin takes priority over every other bin.

-• Initially checks tcache.
+is invoked, this is the lifecycle (which bins will be used):- Initially checks tcache.
 If full or the size exceeds limits, looks in fastbins.
 If conditions are met, searches in unsorted bins, then small or large bins.

-• For malloc only, if no suitable bin is found, it tries obtaining memory from the top chunk.
+only, if no suitable bin is found, it tries obtaining memory from the top chunk.
 If that fails, it extends the heap.
 If both attempts fail, it returns null.

 Tcache Structure